eagleeyez/just-dice.com/README.md

 The chrome extension uses the `bet size` to make the initial bet.

-If martingale extension will not allow you to place a bet constructed such that the Multiplier, Steps, and Bet Size would exceed your available balance.

-If an input box does not have focus you are able to use the 'r' key to run the martingale strategy.

-The bot currently has 3 chat commands

-1. Bstop: Will stop the bot.
-2. Bstart: Will start bot with values in bot gui.
-3. Commands: Will list off the start and stop command.

 Finally
 -------
 This is a donation link to the original developer (Darby999).
 This script is his brain child and I would reccomend sending donations here.